Beliavsky/Fortran-code-on-GitHub/README.md

 [ParallelForest](https://github.com/bert9bert/ParallelForest): R package implementing random forest classification using parallel computing, built with Fortran and OpenMP in the backend, by bert9bert

+[Tangent-linear and adjoint test of a neural network (nn_tl_ad)](https://github.com/samhatfield/nn_tl_ad): fully-connected neural network implemented in Fortran, along with its "tangent-linear" and "adjoint" versions (i.e. the Jacobian and transpose of the Jacobian), by Sam Hatfield.
+It also includes standard tests for the consistency of these.

 [util](https://github.com/tchlux/util): machine learning, optimization, and data science utilities package, by tchlux

 ## Numerical